pramodarikati/IPL-Match-score-prediction-using-ML/README.md

 # RESULTS

 We used different machine learning algorithms to find the best combination that gives the most accuracy.
-We used five ML calculations: Decision Trees, Random Forest
+We used five ML calculations: Decision Trees, Random Forest, Linear Regression, Gradient boosting and KNN in our experiments.

 Random Forest Accuracy: The accuracy of the Random Forest classifier is 88.24 %, while that of SVM is 87.38%The accuracy of the Random Forest classifier is 88.24%, while that of SVM is 87.38 %,